 Credit default swap agreements ("CDS").
-CDS may have as reference obligations one or more securities that are not currently held by the Fund.
+CDS may have as reference obligations one or more securities that are not currently held by a fund.
 The protection "buyer" in a CDS is generally obligated to pay the protection "seller" an upfront or a periodic stream of payments over the term of the CDS provided that no credit event, such as a default, on a reference obligation has occurred.
 If a credit event occurs, the seller generally must pay the buyer the "par value" (full notional value) of the CDS in exchange for an equal face amount of deliverable obligations of the reference entity described in the CDS, or the seller may be required to deliver the related net cash amount, if the CDS is cash settled.
-The Fund may be either the buyer or seller in the transaction.
-If the Fund is a buyer and no credit event occurs, the Fund may recover nothing if the CDS is held through its termination date.
+A fund may be either the buyer or seller in the transaction.
+If a fund is a buyer and no credit event occurs, the fund may recover nothing if the CDS is held through its termination date.
 However, if a credit event occurs, the buyer generally may elect to receive the full notional value of the CDS in exchange for an equal face amount of deliverable obligations of the reference entity whose value may have significantly decreased.
-As a seller, the Fund generally receives an upfront payment or a fixed rate of income throughout the term of the CDS provided that there is no credit event.
-As the seller, the Fund would effectively add leverage to the Fund because, in addition to its total net assets, the Fund would be subject to investment exposure on the notional amount of the CDS.
-If the Fund enters into a CDS, it may be required to report the CDS as a "listed transaction" for tax shelter reporting purposes on the Fund's federal income tax return.
-If the IRS were to determine that the CDS is a tax shelter, the Fund could be subject to penalties under the Code.
+As a seller, a fund generally receives an upfront payment or a fixed rate of income throughout the term of the CDS, provided that there is no credit event.
+As the seller, a fund would effectively add leverage to the fund because, in addition to its total net assets, the fund would be subject to investment exposure on the notional amount of the CDS.
+If a fund enters into a CDS, the fund may be required to report the CDS as a "listed transaction" for tax shelter reporting purposes on the fund's federal income tax return.
+If the IRS were to determine that the CDS is a tax shelter, a fund could be subject to penalties under the Code.

-CDS on index tranches give the Fund, as a seller of credit protection, the opportunity to take on exposures to specific segments of the CDS index default loss distribution.
+A fund also may be authorized to enter into credit default swaps on index tranches.
+CDS on index tranches give the fund, as a seller of credit protection, the opportunity to take on exposures to specific segments of the CDS index default loss distribution.
 Each tranche has a different sensitivity to credit risk correlations among entities in the index.
 One of the main benefits of index tranches is higher liquidity.
 This has been achieved mainly through standardization, yet it is also due to the liquidity in the single-name CDS and CDS index markets.
 In contrast, possibly owing to the limited liquidity in the corporate bond market, securities referencing corporate bond indexes have not been traded actively.